 Is Washington Considered Tax Friendly for Retirement?
 Yes

 Cons: Some residents complain about mold and mildew.
 The earthquake risk is 280% higher than the national average.

-Notes: The streets roll up at 7 p.m..
-More shopping and services are located next door in Tacoma.
+Notes: The streets roll up at 7:00 p.m..
+More shopping and services are next door in Tacoma.
 People seem to either love Gig Harbor or not like it much at all, and the ones who dislike it mostly complain about the weather.
-Growth has been 20% within the last 10 years, and home prices have increased by 24% since last year.
+Growth has been a whopping 75% within the last 10 years, and home prices have decreased 4% since last year.

 Recommended as a Retirement Spot?
 Yes, but probably not for people who love sunshine.

 Washington was the 42nd state to enter the union on November 11, 1889.
 The initial state constitution proposed women's suffrage and prohibition.
 Both ideas were removed from the final document.
 Women did not gain the right to vote in the Evergreen State until 1910.

 The country's 18th largest state has six distinct geographic areas.
 The northwest corner contains the rugged Olympic Mountains.
 The Coast Range, in Washington's southwest corner, include the Willapa Hills.
 The Rocky Mountains and Cascade Mountains also cut through the state.
 The Columbia Plateau has fertile land.
 A large portion of the population lives in the Puget Sound Lowlands.
 Ports like Anacortes and Skagit have helped the state maintain its role as a leader in trade.

 West of the Cascades, the climate can be mild and humid.
 Washingtonians east of the Cascades may experience warmer summers and cooler winters.
 Annual precipitation there can be as little as six inches.
 Tornadoes and severe thunderstorms are a rarity, but coastal flooding, freezing rain, and high winds are possibilities.